Bisotronic/archiduino/README.md

 digitalWrite(A3, LOW);
 ```

 The configuration files make the magic and route your signals between processor and I/O modules (hence the prefix M).
 With the code above we said to the CPU that a LOW status must be written on the A channel of Module 7.
 So the dual relay SnipCard we put in the socket of module n.
-7 receive our command on channel A. If we need to operate on the second relay, we just change the channel to M7B.
+7 receive our command on channel A. If we need to operate on the second channel, we just change the pin to M7B.

 *Is Archiduino reliable and enough electrically protected, in order to be used in critical environments?**